ajshah91/academic-kickstart/content/post/experiment2020/index.md

 1. Zoom desktop client (We cannot support mobile or tablet apps).
 2. Stable internet connection to support a video call.

-You can book a session [here](http://robot-training.youcanbookme.com).
-For any additional information please contact Ankit Shah at   <mailto:ajshah@mit.edu>
+Book you session [here](http://robot-training.youcanbookme.com).
+We update the available slots daily.
+For any additional information please contact Ankit Shah at <mailto:ajshah@mit.edu>.